• Skip to main content

 Tips to Prevent Sleep Disruption During Bereavement : By Camille Johnson

-After the loss of a family member or close friend, it’s common for grieving loved ones to experience major changes in how they function throughout their day-to-day lives.
-Some people have extreme changes in appetite, either losing it completely or gaining weight from overeating.
-They may lose motivation for doing things they normally love to do, and letting stress take over can be disastrous for other areas of their lives.
+After the loss of a family member or close friend, it’s common for grieving loved ones to experience major changes.
+This can affect how they function throughout their day-to-day lives.
+Some people have extreme changes in appetite and may also lose motivation for doing what they love to do.
+Letting stress take over can be disastrous for other areas of their lives also.
 If these symptoms sound familiar, they are also common symptoms of depression.
-And just like depression, grief can have a negative impact on a person’s quality of sleep.
+Like depression, grief can have a negative impact on a person’s quality of sleep.

 Sleep deprivation is linked to weight gain, heart disease, high blood pressure, hormone disruption, and an increased risk in chronic illness.
 But perhaps most dangerous is the impact that a lack of sleep can have on a person’s mental health—especially when they are already struggling with grief.
 The combination of grief and sleep deprivation can lead to fatigue, depression, clumsiness, moodiness, irritability, and confusion.
 If you are grieving and it’s affecting your sleep, revisit your sleep routines and adjust them according to your current needs.